UK police ask Muslim women to help stop youngsters going to Syria

 One of those was former Guantanamo Bay prisoner Moazzam Begg who was charged in March with terrorism offences, although his supporters say he was merely carrying out humanitarian work.

-Consequently, some British Muslims view the latest police-led initiative with a great degree of scepticism, although Ball said they would not share concerns raised by anxious families with the British intelligence agency MI5.
+Consequently, some British Muslims view the latest police-led initiative with a great degree of skepticism, although Ball said they would not share concerns raised by anxious families with the British intelligence agency MI5.

 "We view this as a duplicitous attempt by the police to exploit the natural anxiety of mothers in the Muslim community to assist them in their counter-terrorism work," said Asim Qureshi, Research Director at CAGE, a charity which campaigns for those detained on terrorism charges.